tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 [`for`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-Traversable.html#v:for)
-(without an underbar) and [`forever`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Control-Monad.html#v:forever) that work very generally to achieve a similar purpose.
+(without an underbar) and [`forever`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Control-Monad.html#v:forever) that work very generally to achieve similar purposes.
 Besides these general constructs, there are a variety of specific constructs used for looping and iteration.
-All together, we might call them "iteration combinators".
+Taken together we might call them "iteration combinators".
 This article explains how specific iteration combinators can be replaced by the general ones, and suggests conditions under which you might choose to do so.